Plant physiology

-Fundamental processes such as photosynthesis, respiration, plant nutrition, plant hormone functions, tropisms, nastic movements, photoperiodism, photomorphogenesis, circadian rhythms, environmental stress physiology, seed germination, dormancy and stomata function and transpiration, both parts of plant water relations, are studied by plant physiologists.
+Plant physiologists study fundamental processes of plants, such as photosynthesis, respiration, plant nutrition, plant hormone functions, tropisms, nastic movements, photoperiodism, photomorphogenesis, circadian rhythms, environmental stress physiology, seed germination, dormancy and stomata function and transpiration.
+Plant physiology interacts with the fields of plant morphology (structure of plants), plant ecology (interactions with the environment), phytochemistry (biochemistry of plants), cell biology, genetics, biophysics and molecular biology.

 Aims

 The field of plant physiology includes the study of all the internal activities of plants—those chemical and physical processes associated with life as they occur in plants.
 This includes study at many levels of scale of size and time.
 At the smallest scale are molecular interactions of photosynthesis and internal diffusion of water, minerals, and nutrients.
 At the largest scale are the processes of plant development, seasonality, dormancy, and reproductive control.
 Major subdisciplines of plant physiology include phytochemistry (the study of the biochemistry of plants) and phytopathology (the study of disease in plants).
 The scope of plant physiology as a discipline may be divided into several major areas of research.

 First, the study of phytochemistry (plant chemistry) is included within the domain of plant physiology.
 To function and survive, plants produce a wide array of chemical compounds not found in other organisms.
 Photosynthesis requires a large array of pigments, enzymes, and other compounds to function.
 Because they cannot move, plants must also defend themselves chemically from herbivores, pathogens and competition from other plants.
 They do this by producing toxins and foul-tasting or smelling chemicals.
 Other compounds defend plants against disease, permit survival during drought, and prepare plants for dormancy, while other compounds are used to attract pollinators or herbivores to spread ripe seeds.

 Secondly, plant physiology includes the study of biological and chemical processes of individual plant cells.
 Plant cells have a number of features that distinguish them from cells of animals, and which lead to major differences in the way that plant life behaves and responds differently from animal life.
-For example, plant cells have a cell wall which restricts the shape of plant cells and thereby limits the flexibility and mobility of plants.
+For example, plant cells have a cell wall which maintains the shape of plant cells.
 Plant cells also contain chlorophyll, a chemical compound that interacts with light in a way that enables plants to manufacture their own nutrients rather than consuming other living things as animals do.